RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 begin
-  #Add a new member item to this collection
+  #Add one or more new member items to this collection.
+A successful request returns an  HTTP 201 response code with an array of the new added MemberItems in the response body.
   result = api_instance.collections_id_members_post(id, content)
   p result
 rescue CollectionsClient::ApiError => e